canro91/canro91.github.io/_posts/2021-03-08-HowNotToWriteDynamicSQL.md

 ## With Dynamic SQL, the right way

 With Dynamic SQL, we want to create smaller queries for the different set of parameters passed to our store procedure.
-We need to add only the conditions for the parameter passed.
+We need to add only the conditions for the parameter passed with value.

 ```sql
 CREATE OR ALTER PROC dbo.usp_SearchUsersWithDynamicSQL